-National Prescription Drug Take Back Day is October 26Last Updated: Tuesday, October 22, 2019
+National Prescription Drug Take Back Day (POSTPONED)Last Updated: Saturday, March 28, 2020

-The next National Prescription Drug Take Back Day will be October 26, 2019.
-National Take-Back Day is a safe, convenient, and responsible way to dispose of unused or expired prescription drugs.
+National Take Back Day is a safe, convenient, and responsible way to dispose of unused or expired prescription drugs.

-This brings the total amount of prescription drugs collected by DEA since the fall of 2010 to 11,816,393 pounds.
+This brings the total amount of prescription drugs collected by DEA since the fall of 2010 to nearly 12.7 million pounds.
 Read more about the most recent Take Back Day totals here.

 Check DEA's official Take Back Day website for more information and to find year-round collection sites near you.

 Learn more about the dangers of prescription medications and teens by reading Prescription for Disaster: How Teens Abuse Medicine.

 Learn how to properly dispose of prescription medication.